soloproyectos-js/jquery.sp-require/README.md

 A jQuery plugin to load JavaScript libraries when they are needed.
 Unlike other similar plugins, this plugin considers the loading of CSS files by default.

+Note that the only library that can not be loaded is `jQuery` (for obvious reasons).

 See the `demo` folder for complete examples.

 ## Installation